ceceliacreates/ceceliacreates-nuxt/content/articles/know-your-networking-story.md

 ---
-title: Know Your Networking Story
+title: Develop your Networking Story
 description: How to develop your candidate story for networking for a job search
 img: https://source.unsplash.com/cw-cj_nFa14/
 alt: blog post image alt text